paulm-mcdermott/PythonTSE2022Final/ReadMe.md

 5. Simulation Analysis.
 This analyses the simulated data to complete Part 3.

+6. Part 4.
+This covers Part 4 in its entirety.

-6. Test.
+7. Test.
 This was created to test a specific feature of our system.
 It has no directly relevant output for the project.

-7. Old Code.
+8. Old Code.
 This contains some code we didn't end up using but wanted to have for a reference.

 ## Help